lupyuen/lupyuen.github.io/src/iot.md

 _But the LoRaWAN Stack is in C!
 Will it work with Zig?_

-Yep no worries!
-Zig will happily __import the LoRaWAN Stack from C__ without any wrappers or modifications.
+Yep no worries, Zig will happily __import the LoRaWAN Stack from C__ without any wrappers or modifications.

-And we'll call the LoRaWAN Stack as though it were a Zig Library!
+And we'll call the LoRaWAN Stack as though it were a Zig Library.

 _So we're not rewriting the LoRaWAN Stack in Zig?_